Notifications

 • demonstrate how the grant will be used to enhance existing Career and Technology Studies dual credit opportunities (for example: CTS apprenticeship, health care aide, or power engineering) through the purchase of new equipment or the upgrade of facilities to meet industry standards

-• not be the same or similar to other government grant funding
+• not include a dual credit opportunity that is the same as or similar to other government grant funding

 • be completed at the school authority level and signed by the superintendent, education director or an authorized designate